36-Year-Old Accountant Called In As Emergency NHL Goalie — And He Crushed It

 "Usually," he said, "I just head upstairs, watch the game from the press box, have a bite to eat, and head home."

-The Hawks needed to have Foster around, just in case, because they were a little shorthanded on goalies, since their standout netminder, Corey Crawford, is injured and Anton Forsberg got hurt just before the game.
+The Hawks needed to have Foster around, just in case, because they were a little shorthanded on goalies since their standout netminder, Corey Crawford, is injured and Anton Forsberg got hurt just before the game.

 Then fill-in goalie Collin Delia, making his own NHL debut, had to leave the game in the third period due to cramping.

-Which left just one man to preserve the Hawks' lead.
+That left just one man to preserve the Hawks' lead.

-"I don't think I heard anything other than, 'Put your helmet on'," Foster said later.
+"I don't think I heard anything other than, 'Put your helmet on,' " Foster said later.

 With Blackhawks coach Joel Quenneville grinning, Foster took the ice.